jbla484/Data-Management-C170/README.md

 #### Create Simple & Complex Queries

 * The graduate creates simple Select-From-Where (SFW) and complex 3+ table join queries with Data Manipulation Language (DML) in MySQL environment.

+## Evaluator Comments:

+"The submission includes a physical database model for Nora's Bagel Bin and a new database for the Jaunty Coffee Co.
+Appropriate cardinality for both the 2NF and 3NF tables was observed."